 The card game Gother Than Thou includes cards such as "Fun with eyeliner," "That wasted look," and "Crying yourself to sleep on the fresh grave of your lifelong love who died of consumption and being found the next morning unconscious, naked, and nearly frozen to death by the groundskeeper."

 Even stronger than that were the Hollow Ones from Mage: The Ascension.
 One of the common critiques of the Hollowers was "Goth is not a paradigm."
-However, the "Tradition" as a whole had derived from urban subcultures since the days of the flappers, dealt heavily in the Goth subculture but was not defined by it in modern days, and had the guiding ethos of, "We don't believe in anything, really, but if others believe in it, that means we can use it."
+However, the "Tradition" as a whole had derived from urban subcultures since the days of the flappers, dealt heavily in the Goth subculture but was not defined by it in modern days, identified strongly with Romanticism, and had the guiding ethos of, "We don't have a belief system, really, but if others believe in it, that means we can use it."

 Warhammer 40,000 has an ork clan (more of a subspecies/ideology than a group) known as the Goffs.
 They are grim and dour and dislike bright colors.
 Ghazghkull Mag Uruk Thraka is a member of this clan.